BiDAlab/FakeIDet2-db/README.md

 ![image info](./assets/otherdbs_results.png)

 Table 2: Results of FakeIDet2 in the DLC-2021, KID34K and BenalcazarDB databases.
-These results are obtained using ONLY our FakeIDet2-db.
+These results are obtained using **ONLY** our FakeIDet2-db.

 # REFERENCES

 For further information on the database and on different extensions and systems based on this database, refer to:

-* J. Muñoz-Haro, R. Tolosana, J. Fierrez, R. Vera-Rodriguez and A. Morales, “Privacy-Aware Detection of Fake Identity Documents: Methodology, Benchmark, and Improved Detection Methods (FakeIDet2)”, arXiv:2508.11716, 2025
+* J. Muñoz-Haro, R. Tolosana, R. Vera-Rodriguez, A. Morales and J. Fierrez, “FakeIDet: Exploring Patches for Privacy-Preserving Fake ID Detection”, In Proc.
+IJCB 2025.